 Warm Home Discount

-No-one’s going to get rich off this payment, but it is the equivalent of a couple of months’ bills, which could help if money’s tight! £140 could be a considerable chunk if you consider that (figures correct as of August 2016) the average monthly bill is £60-£70 for a small house or flat with one or two bedrooms and one or two occupants – and considerably higher for larger households.
+No-one’s going to get rich off this payment, but it is the equivalent of a couple of months’ bills, which could help if money’s tight! £140 could be a considerable chunk if you consider that the average monthly bill is £60-£70 for a small house or flat with one or two occupants – and considerably higher for larger households.

 The following energy companies are part of the Warm Home Discount scheme: